-Whenever the director, representative, quota holder, shareholder, or attorney-in-fact to be appointed is a resident in a non-EU/EEA country, it shall be required to appoint a tax representative who is required to be a holder of a Portuguese taxpayer number.
-A taxpayer may be exempt from the requirement to appoint a tax representative resident in Portugal, provided some requirements are fulfilled, namely if he/she adheres to any of the dematerialised notification channels of the Portuguese Tax Authorities (electronic notifications and electronic mailbox).
+Whenever the director, representative, quota holder, shareholder or attorney-in-fact to be appointed is a resident in a Non-EU/EEA country, it shall be required to appoint in addition a tax representative who is required to be a holder of a Portuguese taxpayer number.
+If the taxpayer intends to avoid that situation and provided some requirements are fulfilled, namely if he/she adheres to any of the dematerialized notification channels of the Portuguese Tax Authorities (electronic notifications and electronic mailbox), the taxpayer may be exempt from the requirement to appoint a tax representative resident in Portugal.

-This exemption is not applicable to individuals resident in non-EU/EEA country who are still required to appoint a tax representative.
+This exemption is not applicable to individuals resident in non-EU/EEA country who still require to appoint a tax representative.

-In the case of "Sociedade Anónima", the legal minimum number for its incorporation is five shareholders, unless there is one legal person holding the entire shares representative of the company's share capital, where the entity may be incorporated with a sole shareholder.
+In case of "Sociedade Anónima" the minimum number legally foreseen for its incorporation is five shareholders, unless it is a legal person holding the entire shares representative of the company's share capital, being in such case incorporated with a sole shareholder.
 There are no restrictions to the maximum or minimum number of directors to be appointed, which will be the number foreseen in the company's articles of association.
-A sole director may be appointed, provided that the share capital of the company does not exceed two hundred thousand euros.
+A sole director may be appointed, provided that the share capital of the company does not exceed €200.000,00.
 A company may execute the role of director and be appointed as such capacity, provided that it appoints an individual to act on their own behalf (rather than in the name of the originally appointed company).

-The appointment of directors and branch representatives are subject to registration before Commercial Registry and for that purpose it is a legal requirement to also submit a signed declaration from the appointed directors or branches representative expressly confirming their acceptance to such appointment and to act in such capacity and furthermore, that they are not aware of any circumstance that could prevent them from acting in such capacity nor from performing the duties as company's directors or branch's representative, as it may be the case.
+The appointment of directors and branch's representative are subject to registration before Commercial Registry and for that purpose it is legally required to submit also a signed declaration from the appointed directors or branch's representative expressly confirming their acceptance to such appointment and to act in such capacity and furthermore that they are not aware of any circumstance that could prevent them from acting in such capacity nor from performing the duties as company's directors or branch's representative, as it may be the case.

-There are no restrictions on the appointment of authorised representatives, unless the articles of association foresee otherwise.
+There are no restrictions to the appointment of authorized representatives, unless the articles of association foresee otherwise.